RaspiBolt

 npm --version

-Expected output, a v22.x line from node, and a 10.x or newer line from npm:
+Expected output is a v22.x line from node, and a 10.x or newer line from npm.

 Create the service user